Numerical study of Lagrangian velocity structure functions using acceleration statistics and a spatial-temporal perspective: A spatial-temporal perspective

 At small $\tau$, $\uv_C(\tau)$ and $\uv_L(\tau)$ are subject to the same strong (but incomplete) mutual cancellation as noted for the convective and local accelerations above.
 Clearly, the rate of growth of $\Delta_\tau \uu^+$ with time lag $\tau$ is sensitive to how the degree of mutual cancellation changes, which in turn is governed by the nature of the joint statistical distribution of the vectors $\uv_L$ and $\uv_C$, including their degree of geometric alignment.

 Figure~\ref{fig:corcof} shows (a) how the correlation coefficient $\rho(\uv_C,\uv_L)$ evolves with Kolmogorov-scaled time lag at different Reynolds numbers, and (b, c) how the PDFs of the alignment angle $\theta$ between $\uv_C$ and $\uv_L$ (and its cosine) at a given Reynolds number evolves for $\tau$ ranging from smaller than $\ktime$ to comparable to $T_L$.
 Initially, $\rho(\uv_C,\uv_L)$ is close to $-1.0$, with the alignment angle having a high probability of being close to $180^\circ$, which is especially true at higher $\re$.
-However, since random-sweeping depends on a disparity of scales, it is expected to become weaker as the time lag increases and the velocity increments begin to reach beyond the dissipative scales.
-Indeed, the degree of anti-correlation begins to weaken noticeably from $\tau\approx 0.5 \ktime$ onwards, eventually reaching an asymptotic level close to $-0.5$.
-This asymptotic level can be explained by noting that, at sufficiently large $\tau$, $\uu(\ux^+(t+\tau),\tau)$, $\uu(\ux^+(t),t)$ and $\uu(\ux^+(t),t+\tau)$ are all mutually uncorrelated with each other --- such that the covariance $\langle\uv_C\cdot\uv_L\rangle$ approaches $-\langle u^2\rangle$ while the variances of both $\uv_C$ and $\uv_L$ approach $2\langle u^2\rangle$.
-The alignment angle PDFs also show that a small but non-trivial number of samples exist, where $\theta$ is acute and the alignment is positive.
+Since random-sweeping depends on a disparity of scales, it is expected to become weaker as the time lag increases and the velocity increments begin to reach beyond the dissipative scales.
+Indeed, the degree of anti-correlation begins to weaken noticeably from $\tau\approx 0.5 \ktime$ onwards.
+However, it should be noted, as seen in curves representing the longer simulations in Fig.~\ref{fig:corcof}, that the asymptotic value of this autocorrelation is not zero, but close to~-0.5.
+This asymptotic level can be explained by noting that, at large $\tau$, while $\uu(\ux^+(t+\tau),\tau)$, $\uu(\ux^+(t),t)$ and $\uu(\ux^+(t),t+\tau)$ are all independent and identically distributed (with mean variance $\langle u^2\rangle$), $\uv_L$ and $\uv_C$ are not independent since both still contain $\uu(\ux^+(t),t+\tau)$, with different signs.
+Algebraically, the covariance $\langle\uv_C\cdot\uv_L\rangle$ approaches $-\langle u^2\rangle$ while the variances of both $\uv_C$ and $\uv_L$ approach $2\langle u^2\rangle$.
+We have also verified that, in our longest simulation, at $\re\sim$ 390, the PDFs of both the alignment angle and its cosine evaluated at $\tau/\ktime$ over 180 differs only minimally from the last time step ($\tau/\ktime\approx 32$) shown in both frames (b) and (c).

 Although the degree of mutual cancellation between $\uv_L$ and $\uv_C$ at small $\tau$ is strong, complete cancellation is not possible since $\uv_C$ contains irrotational contributions but $\uv_L$ does not, and also because complete cancellation would result in a zero total acceleration.
 In addition, the observations from Fig.~\ref{fig:corcof} are subject to the caveats that (because of non-Gaussianity) correlation coefficients do not provide a full picture of how $\uv_L$ and $\uv_C$ depend on each other statistically, and that statistics on alignment angles do not distinguish between events where the magnitudes of $\uv_L$ and $\uv_C$ may be large or small.